 Another use case

 Sometimes, you might want to send a 'real' test broadcast to yourself before sending it to your whole list.
 While we do have a built-in preview feature, certain features like personalization and link triggers won't work in those previews.
-As a result, sending yourself a 'real' version of the broadcast can sometimes be reassuring as a final check for any issues.
+With this in mind, sending yourself a 'real' version of the broadcast can sometimes be reassuring as a final check for any issues.

-NOTE: Please be aware that sending a test broadcast to yourself prior to the rest of your list will result in that broadcast being listed twice on your broadcasts page; however, you'll be able to distinguish between the two by their stats & number of recipients.
-(You also have the option to add descriptions to them, if that helps!)
+NOTE: Please be aware that sending a test broadcast to yourself prior to the rest of your list will result in that broadcast being listed twice on your broadcasts page.
+However, you'll be able to distinguish between the two by their stats & number of recipients.
+You also have the option to add descriptions to them as well.